wp-plugins/wppizza/readme.txt

 first thing to try (if you haven't done so already): re-save the pages WPPizza has created
 (I'm NOT talking about the WPPizza Categories and Menu Item Pages, but the pages that display a list of your item - typically a page that has somthing like [wppizza -some attributes-] on it)

-If that is still all, you might have to adjust the CSS (see 'Can I edit the css ?' above)
+If that still doesn't help, you might have to adjust the CSS (see 'Can I edit the css ?' above)

-Let m know what theme you are using and I'll have a look..
+If you have problems, let me know what theme you are using and I'll have a look..